 Multifocal and Extended Depth of Focus lenses (MF/EDOF)

 The Multifocal (MF) lens treats presbyopia by focusing some light at near and some at distance.
 The Extended Depth of Focus (EDOF) lens provides an increased depth of field.
 These lenses are discussed together because they appeal to similar patients and have similar side effect profiles.
 The term MF/EDOF will be used as a shorthand when discussing these lenses.

 The MF/EDOF lenses have a more complex refractive structure than standard intraocular lenses.
 For the multifocals, this will typically provide two different focal distances.
 For the EDOF lenses, there is a single focal distance, but the range of clear vision (depth of field) is greater than for single focus lenses.
-The most common MF/EDOF lenses on the US market are the Johnson and Johnson Symfony extended depth of focus lens, the Alcon ReSTOR multifocal lens, and the the Johnson and Johnson Tecnis multifocal lens.
+The most common MF/EDOF lenses on the US market are the Johnson and Johnson Symfony extended depth of focus lens, the Alcon Vivity extended depth of focus lens, the Alcon ReSTOR multifocal lens, the Alcon Panoptix trifocal lens, and the the Johnson and Johnson Tecnis multifocal lens.
 These are not the only high quality presbyopia correcting lenses on the market in the United States, they are simply the most widely used.
 There are more options available outside the United States.
 Presbyopia correcting lenses have undergone rapid development in the last decade.